Before & After / By Carol Wang / August 10, 2017

 A Couple Proves Their Historic Townhouse Works for Everyone (Part 3)

-With slick space planning, the sleeping quarters of Nazli and Larry’s Brooklyn brownstone cater to each family member’s needs—including a playroom, an extra washroom, and a couple’s lounge
+In the sleeping quarters, a playroom, an extra washroom, and a couple’s lounge

 This week, we’re featuring Part 3 of Nazli and Larry’s gut renovation of a Brooklyn brownstone in Bedford-Stuyvesant.
 In case you missed it, you can catch up here and here.
 In this final post of the series, Nazli introduces us to their son’s bedroom and play space, the (oh-so-important) laundry room, and finally, their sunlit top floor, which includes the master bedroom, bath, a lounge, as well as Larry’s office.
 She also explains the reasoning behind the move and why they chose to make this Brooklyn neighborhood their home.
 Read on to hear about the instincts that guided her design and layout choices, all of which came together to create an incredible, one-of-a-kind space for their family.